skulpt/skulpt/source/PythonTurtle/helloturtle.rst

 * At the end of each execution of the body of the loop, Python returns to the ``for`` statement, to see if there are more items to be handled.

+**Check your understanding**

+.. mchoicemf:: test_question3_2_1
+   :answer_a: True
+   :answer_b: False
+   :correct: b
+   :feedback_a: You can create and use as many turtles as you like.
+As long as they have different names, you can operate them independently, and make them move in any order you like.
+To convince yourself this is true, try interleaving the instructions for alex and tess in ActiveCode box 3.
+   :feedback_b: You can create and use as many turtles as you like.
+As long as they have different names, you can operate them independently, and make them move in any order you like.
+If you are not totally convinced, try interleaving the instructions for alex and tess in ActiveCode box 3.

+   True or False: You can only have one active turtle at a time.
+If you create a second one, you will no longer be able to access or use the first.

 .. index:: control flow, flow of execution